jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 ## Images

-We usually some kind of nice image with text when the user does not have messages or contacts on lists:
+We usually show some kind of nice image with text when a user does not have messages or contacts on lists:

 ```kotlin
 val errorManager = ErrorManager(listOf(